 The ways you can make money with an anonymous blog are basically the same ways you can make money with any blog:

-- Advertising: Putting display ads on your blog through an ad network like Google AdSense, Monumetric, or Mediavine and getting paid based on how many people view those ads.
+- Advertising: This is where you put display ads on your blog through an ad network like Google AdSense, Monumetric, or Mediavine and earn money based on how many people view those ads.

 - Affiliate marketing: Earning a commission any time someone makes a purchase through affiliate links on your blog.
-(For example, through the Amazon affiliate program.)
+(For example, many bloggers use the Amazon affiliate program to monetize their blogs.)

 - Digital products: This is where you sell digital products like ebooks, online courses, templates, and more on your blog.

-- Sponsored posts: Working with brands to create sponsored content on your blog or social media accounts.
+- Sponsored posts: Working with brands to create sponsored content on your blog or social media accounts such as Instagram.

 - Freelancing: Using your blog as a portfolio to get other types of work, such as freelance writing, being a virtual assistant, coaching, web design, etc.